parhelia512/riddle/README-en.md

 without compatibility guarantees.
 Tutorials and implemented capabilities are available in [The Riddle Book](https://riddle-lang.github.io/docs/).

+## Language Features

+- Values move by default, with `Copy`, borrow checking, and field-level partial moves; after destructuring a struct in `match`, unmoved sibling fields remain usable.
+- `std::ops::Drop` provides deterministic destruction for local variables, parameters, pattern bindings, iteration items, aggregate fields, and closure environments, with drop flags preventing double destruction after moves.
+- Non-escaping values stay on the stack when possible.
+Escape analysis promotes values to a conservative, non-moving GC heap when references outlive the current stack frame; storage location does not change move, borrow, or drop semantics.
+- Generics and traits, closures, recursive pattern matching, `IntoIterator` / `Iterator`-driven `for` loops, `unsafe`, C FFI, and C11 code generation are supported.

 ## Tools

 - `riddlec`: checks Riddle source and generates C;